EthanDGee/LightningLinks/README.md

 2. **Analyze Similarities**:
     - Embeds your notes using sentence transformers to find out what you're really talking about.
     - Using algorithms based on Natural Language Processing (NLP), Lightning Links then determines the most relevant notes for each file, and saves it to your `.obsidian` folder so the smart assistant doesn't need to reindex them.
-By default this is set to 10, but you can do more, for higher accuracy at the cost of higher api usage fees.
+    - By default, this is set to 10, but you can do more, for higher accuracy at the cost of higher api usage fees.
 To customize look at Advanced Use

 3. **Append Relevant Links**:
     - A "Lightning links section" section is then appended at the **bottom** of every note, making it easy to see which